 Hong Kong City Blues – Special Edition

 This is a “Special Edition” of my Hong Kong at night film.
 The beautiful skyline of Hong Kong at night!
-Come with us through the brightly lit, and empty of [...]
+Come with us through the brightly lit, and empty of people, [...]

 Jaisalmer, sandcastle of India